 Here are some of the vascular trauma that requires emergency surgery.

 Peripheral vascular injury

-The peripheral vascular injury refers to the damages that occurred in the main arteries and veins due to which the arteries and veins are not able to supply oxygen-rich blood to a particular body part, and this can be resulting in loss of limb or life.
+The peripheral vascular injury refers to the damages that occurred in the main arteries and veins due to which the arteries and veins are not able to supply oxygen-rich blood all over the body, and this can be resulting in loss of limb or life.

-If treatment is not given immediately, then the arteries and veins can get damaged permanently, or the patient may go into sepsis because of gangrene of the limb, which can be life threatening.
+If treatment is not given immediately, then the arteries and veins can get damaged permanently, or the patient may expire.

 Thoracic aorta injury